hankhongyi/android_challenge/README.md

 ## About the project
 All the data is from a local JSON file stored in "raw/news_list.json".
-The file contains a list of news items as well as URLs to the pictures associated with the story.
+The file contains a list of news items as well as URLs to the pictures associated with each story.

 ## Fix crashes in News List page
 Can you help to fix all bugs so that it can display news list properly?